1. Education

 Long, narrow beak with sharp teeth; tail ending with diamond-shaped skin flap

-The exact size of Rhamphorhynchus depends on how you measure it--from the tip of its beak to the end of its tail, this pterosaur was less than a foot long, but its wings (when fully extended) stretched for a distance of three feet from tip to tip.
-With its long, narrow beak and sharp teeth, it's clear that Rhamphorhynchus made its living by dipping its head into the lakes and rivers of late Jurassic Europe and scooping up wriggling fish (and possibly frogs and insects)--much like a modern pelican.
+The exact size of Rhamphorhynchus depends on how you measure it--from the tip of its beak to the end of its tail, this pterosaur was less than a foot long, but its wings (when fully extended) stretched an impressive three feet from tip to tip.
+With its long, narrow beak and sharp teeth, it's clear that Rhamphorhynchus made its living by dipping its snout into the lakes and rivers of late Jurassic Europe and scooping up wriggling fish (and possibly frogs and insects)--much like a modern pelican.

-One detail about Rhamphorhynchus that sets it apart from other ancient reptiles is the spectacularly preserved remains of this genus found at Solnhofen in Germany--some of this pterosaur's fossils are so complete that they show not only its bone structure, but the outlines of its internal organs.
-The only creature to have left comparably intact remains was another Solnhofen discovery, Archaeopteryx--which, unlike Rhamphorhynchus, occupied a place on the evolutionary line that led to the first prehistoric birds.
+One detail about Rhamphorhynchus that sets it apart from other ancient reptiles is the spectacularly preserved specimens discovered at the Solnhofen fossil beds in Germany--some of this pterosaur's remains are so complete that they display not only its detailed bone structure, but the outlines of its internal organs as well.
+The only creature to have left comparably intact remains was another Solnhofen discovery, Archaeopteryx--which, unlike Rhamphorhynchus, was technically a dinosaur that occupied a place on the evolutionary line leading to the first prehistoric birds.